Aims & Objectives

 (A demonstration of how alcohol-based products may fix protein and biofilm to surfaces can be viewed here)

 Maintaining a safe environment

 Clinical contact surfaces that surround the dental chair must be cleaned and disinfected between patients as specified in HTM 01-05 Section 6.62 including:

 • X-ray units

-Areas and items of equipment that need to be cleaned after each session include taps, drainage points, splashbacks and sinks.
-In addition, cupboard doors, other exposed surfaces and floors, including those away from the dental chair, should be cleaned daily.
+Areas and items of equipment that should be cleaned after every session include taps, drainage points, splashbacks and sinks while other exposed surfaces and floors, including those away from the dental chair, should be cleaned daily.

 It is recommended that work surfaces should be cleaned with a wide spectrum, microbiocidal wipe or spray which meets all the needs of the practice in a single product:

 • Removes soiling and disinfects in a single process